jeanadam/todolists/README.md

 manage todo lists.

 ### Functional Requirements
-All the models and relationships required for this web app is:
+All the models and relationships required for this web app are:

     * User
     * TodoList